tomrhollis/VellumZero-Plugin/README.md

 Playing                   In Discord, the "game" the bot should be "Playing"
                           "" = Disables this feature

-ChannelTopicSolo          What to display as the topic text in Discord if this is the only server
+ChannelTopic              What to display as the topic text in Discord if this is the only server
                           "" = Disables this feature
                           {0} # of users online on this server {1} # of possible users

-ChannelTopicMulti         What to display as the topic text in Discord if ServerSync is enabled
-                          "" = Disables this feature (uses ChannelTopicSolo instead) {0} # of users online on all servers {1} # of servers online
-                          {2} Total # of player slots on all servers
+                          {2} Uptime in days:hours:minutes (controller server only if more than 1) {3} Number of servers on the network (always 1 if no bus present)

 ChannelTopicOffline       What to display as the topic text in Discord when the server goes down
                           "" = Disables this feature